Tree Crop

 “A Performing CROP = A Performing Investment”

-• TIMBERLANDS manages the Kaingaroa Timberlands's Estate and the Te Ngae Nursery.
+• TIMBERLANDS manages the Kaingaroa Timberlands's forest estate and the Te Ngae Nursery.

-How Can We Enhance Your Tree Crop?Pruned Pinus radita stand - Aged 10 years old
+Enhancing the Tree CropPruned Pinus radita stand - Aged 10 years old

-Armed with a clear understanding of forest owners' goals and objectives together with an understanding of the past and present performance of the site and resource, TIMBERLANDS's Tree Crop operations focus on establishing and tending an optimal crop of trees through the whole life cycle of the forest.
-We tailor specific forest management solutions to ensure your investment reaches its maximum potential.
+Armed with a clear understanding of the forest owner's goals and objectives together with an understanding of the past and present performance of the site and resource, TIMBERLANDS' Tree Crop operations focus on establishing and tending an optimal crop of trees through the whole life cycle of the forest.
+We tailor specific forest management solutions to ensure the forest owner's investment reaches its maximum potential.
 Key management decisions are based on the following principles:

-• An understanding of the site and resource together with owners' goals and objectives to recommend sound silviculture regimes that incorporate appropriate genetics, tending regimes for each specific site and utilisation of biological growth to maximise returns.
+• An understanding of the site and resource together with the forest owner's goals and objectives to recommend sound silviculture regimes that incorporate appropriate genetics, tending regimes for each specific site and utilisation of biological growth to maximise returns.

-• Scheduling and planning the full compliment of silviculture operations to ensure that a healthy and vigorous crop of trees is maintained through to end of rotation.
+• Scheduling and planning the full range of establishment and silviculture operations to ensure that a healthy and vigorous crop of trees is maintained through to end of rotation.

 • Deploy suitable risk management strategies to ensure that the tree crop is protected against biosecurity and other forest health risks.

-• Establish and tend the tree crop with the best use of cash to optimise returns on the tree crop investment (or an appropriate level of investment to meet owners' investment hurdles).
+• Establish and tend the tree crop using best practice to optimise returns on the tree crop investment .

-• Ensure staff are well directed, trained and focused on improving the asset value for owners.
+• Ensure staff are well directed, trained and focused on improving the asset value for the forest owner.

 • Through the use of financial and physical reports, TIMBERLANDS monitors the progress and performance of operations and implements corrective actions where necessary.

-TIMBERLANDS's Tree Crop Team has expertise in large-scale forest management and can draw on staff with specific skills in species and genetic selection, nursery management and forest establishment.
+TIMBERLANDS' Tree Crop Team has expertise in large-scale forest management and can draw on staff with specific skills in species and genetic selection, nursery management, forest establishment and tending operations.
 This includes large-scale mechanised land preparation and aerial operations, pruning, thinning to waste, production thinning, forest health and biosecurity and mensuration.
-By understanding owners' investment goals and philosophies, we can develop suitable investment regimes appropriate to each specific site under our management.
+By understanding the forest owner's investment goals and philosophies, we can develop suitable investment regimes appropriate to each specific site under our management.

 Final lift clearwood pruning operationNursery Management

-TIMBERLANDS's Tree Crop Team has specific expertise in large-scale propagation and nursery management to produce quality tree stocks for deployment to plantation forests.
-Forest Genetics Limited are using TIMBERLANDS's expertise to grow a significant portion of their production varieties of Radiata Pine.
+TIMBERLANDS' Tree Crop Team has specific expertise in large-scale propagation and nursery management and produces high quality tree stocks for deployment to the plantation estate.
+Forest Genetics Limited are using TIMBERLANDS' expertise to grow a significant portion of their production varieties of Radiata Pine.

 Forest Establishment